semanticClimate/p/en/events/bhl25.md

   - hackathon
 ---

-**BHL Day 2025**, the two days hybrid symposium and workshop has been organized by [Biodiversity Heritage Library](https://about.biodiversitylibrary.org/).
+**BHL Day 2025**, One day public symposium has been organized by [Biodiversity Heritage Library](https://about.biodiversitylibrary.org/).
 This event will bring together the Information Scientists, Data Professional, Developers, Researchers, Academician acrosss the world to share their knowledge and discuss the challenges.

 [Click here to read more](https://about.biodiversitylibrary.org/get-involved/events/bhl-day-2025/)